appium/appium/docs/en/writing-running-appium/ios/ios-xctest-file-movement.md

 - Pull folder

 You can pull documents root of _On My iPhone/Keynote_ as `@driver.pull_folder '@com.apple.Keynote:documents/'`.
-`@driver.pull_folder '@com.apple.Keynote:documents/Keynote'` is to get files in the keynote folder.
+`@driver.pull_folder '@com.apple.Keynote:documents/Keynote'` is to get files in the Keynote folder.
 Then, _Keynote_ is the documentation root to get.

 ```javascript
 // webdriver.io